d-e-s-o/btrfs-backup/btrfs-backup/README.md

 subvolume a new snapshot is taken.

 The program reasons in terms of repositories.
-A repository is a directory on a btrfs system which is used to contain the newly created as well as already available snapshots.
+A repository is a directory which is used to contain the newly created as well as already available snapshots.
+Usually, this directory would be on another btrfs file system but btrfs-backup also supports backup to and restoration from non-btrfs file systems.

 In terms of backup there are two repositories involved: a source repository and a destination repository.
 These repositories are kept in sync by performing an incremental transfer of the files of a snapshot from the source to the destination.
-On the destination repository, the snapshot will subsequently be remanifested.
+On the destination repository, the snapshot will subsequently be remanifested or stored in a file.

 Examples